Design-system copy review with the Figma plugin

 | Before | After | |---|---| | Toggle label: "Product updates" | "Email me about product updates" | | Description: "We'll let you know when there are updates to the product." | "We email about once a month." | | Button: "Submit" | "Save preferences" | | Link: "Click here to cancel account" | "Cancel account" |

-Re-run the plugin: zero blocking violations, a couple of [info]- level notes the designer and reviewer can discuss in the handoff meeting instead of relitigating every copy decision.
+level notes the designer and reviewer can discuss in the handoff

 Why this scales

 A staff reviewer doing 8 component reviews a day, each 20 minutes, is looking at the wrong 160 minutes.
 The plugin takes 10 seconds per frame.
-The reviewer's time moves upstream: they set the voice + tone
+The reviewer's time moves upstream: they set voice and tone expectations once (and tune per team via the team-rules surface in the dashboard), and the plugin applies that across a thousand frames a week without anyone reading each one.

 Running this on a whole library